*Please note, the following post has been updated with the most recent SECURE Act of 2019

 When an annuity has no designated beneficiary, it is left the estate.
 In that situation, there is only one option.

-Five-year rule: The distribution of the entire balance of the annuity must take place within five years of the owner’s death.
+Five-year rule: The distribution of the annuity’s entire balance must occur within five years of the owner’s death.
 It doesn’t matter if it’s all in years one, two, five, or spread out over each of the five years.

 Non-spouse options